 The Council is involved with:

-- Strategy formulation and approval, including the development of major goals and strategies, in conjunction with the Headmaster;
+- Strategy formulation and approval, including the development of major goals and strategies, in conjunction with the Head of School;

-- Headmaster selection, succession, monitoring, evaluation, mentoring, remuneration and, when necessary, removal;
+- Head of School selection, succession, monitoring, evaluation, mentoring, remuneration and, when necessary, removal;

 - Monitoring organisational performance of the Council;